College Factual by our College Data Analytics Team

 High Earnings Boost

 The pay for some majors is higher than others, but on average, students who graduate with a bachelor's degree from Triton College make about $41,728 a year during their first few years of employment after graduation.
-This is right on par with the average college graduate's salary of $0 per year.
-Also, graduates in your major field may make more.
+This is in the same neighborhood of the average college graduate's salary of $49,219 per year.
+However, certain majors may produce higher-paying graduates.

 undefined